-Soon after my article on snapping turtles appeared in Highlights for Children, I was thrilled to receive a call from a newspaper reporter who wanted to interview me for The Daily Gazette.
+Soon after my article on snapping turtles appeared in a major children’s magazine, I was thrilled to receive a call from a newspaper reporter who wanted to interview me for The Daily Gazette.
 Our telephone talk went well.
 Her questions were clear, my answers articulate.
 Her rapid-fire typing never faltered.

 Two days later, my headline appeared, “Story Highlights Turtle’s Life,” along with my photo, captioned “Haugh.”
 The opening sentence was perfect, but from there things deteriorated quickly.
 In line two, my surname inexplicably morphed from Haugh to my maiden name, Hobday, and so it remained for the duration.